Are you using the correct transport document for shipping goods?

-Use of the wrong transport document could result in unexpected costs and liability for the seller by extending responsibilities beyond the definition of the incoterm rule.
-Incoterm @2010 requires the buyer to provide the seller with appropriate evidence of having taken delivery of the goods, not the seller providing evidence of the transport of the goods.
+The use of the wrong transport document could lead to unexpected costs and liability for the seller by extending the responsibilities beyond the definition of the incoterm rule.
+The Incoterm @ 2010 requires the buyer to provide the seller with appropriate proof of taking delivery of the goods, not the seller to provide proof of transport of the goods.

-- What do you need to know about FCA or EXW Incoterm© 2010 Rules?
-Under the EXW rule, the only correct transport document is a courier receipt provided by a door to door international courier/freight service.
-EXW obliges the carrier to load the inland conveyance and at that time provide the appropriate evidence to the seller in the form of a courier receipt.
+- What should you know about the FCA or EXW Incoterm © 2010 rules?
+Under the EXW rule, the only correct transport document is a courier receipt provided by an international door-to-door courier / freight service.
+EXW obliges the carrier to load the domestic means of transport and at that time provide the seller with the appropriate evidence in the form of a courier receipt.

-- What if the LC requires an Air waybill or Ocean bill of lading instead?
+- What if the LC requires an air waybill or sea bill of lading instead?

-The LC should be amended to change the transport document to either a Courier Receipt por a Forwarders Cargo Receipt (FCR).
+The LC must be changed to change the transport document to a Courier Receipt or Freight Forwarder Receipt (FCR).
 Why?
-Because the shipper’s liability is now extended beyond the release and loading of goods on the inland carrier to the actual loading of the international carrier.
-This is unregulated territory.
+Because the shipper's responsibility now extends beyond the release and loading of the goods on the domestic carrier until the actual loading of the international carrier.
+It is unregulated territory.

 - What could go wrong?

-1. The goods are lost or damaged in transit to the international carrier These are the consequences that could occur:
+1. The goods are lost or damaged during transport to the international carrier Here are the consequences that could occur:

-- The buyer failed to secure the insurance prior to loading the inland conveyance and damages will revert to the seller.
+- The buyer has not purchased the insurance before loading the inland conveyance and damages will revert to the seller.

-- he inability to secure a clean AWB or OBL due to the visible damage or loss of goods resulting in a LC discrepancy and sending documents on approval to the buyer.
+- inability to obtain a clean AWB or OBL due to visible damage or loss of goods resulting in LC deviation and sending of documents on approval to the buyer.

-- The inability to secure an accurate AWB or OBL by non-compliance of the forwarder or carrier to the LC requirements.
+- Failure to obtain an accurate AWB or OBL due to the non-compliance of the freight forwarder or carrier with LC requirements.

 - The seller may not be able to obtain the AWB or OBL at all.
-If the goods are lost or stolen in route to the international carrier then a valid transport document will not be forthcoming.
-Without the transport document there will be a total loss of goods and funds.
+If the goods are lost or stolen en route to the international carrier, a valid transport document will not be issued.
+Without the transport document, there will be a total loss of goods and funds.

-2. There is a delay loading the goods on the international carrier.
-If time restraints are close, the delay may create a failure to ship by the latest shipment date on the LC.
+2. There is a delay in loading the goods on the international carrier.
+If the time constraints are close, the delay can create a shipment defect on the last shipment date on the LC.

-Avoid unnecessary risks by taking the time to verify that correct transport document has been applied to your EXW or FCA shipment.
-You will save yourself unforeseen headaches and there will be no surprises with a negative impact in your bottom line!
+Avoid unnecessary risk by taking the time to verify that the correct transport document has been applied to your EXW or FCA shipment.
+You will save yourself unforeseen headaches and there will be no surprises that negatively impact your results!

-For any quotation request by air, sea or road, contact our sales team who will be happy to answer within 48 hours.
+For any quote request by air, sea or road, contact our sales team who will be happy to answer you within 48 hours.

 You can also contact us by e-mail